-^{}Two Municipal Court Judges and a Prosecutor
+^{}Two Municipal Court Judges and a Prosecutor Subject to SRO agreement for 3 additional SROs

 REVENUE SUMMARY AND DETAIL

 Services provided by the City of Alamo Heights are funded by a variety of revenue sources.
 When preparing revenue estimates for the Budget, staff considers the previous history of the revenue and future factors that may affect the revenue stream in the coming fiscal year.
 Revenues are categorized by type and described as follows: